ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 (indexing-by-label)=
 ### Indexing by Label

-Use `loc` to index a Series or DataFrame by label.
+Use `.loc` to index a Series or DataFrame by label:

 ```{code-cell}
 :tags: [output_scroll]